Quickly growing in popularity, low-carb diets are increasingly a topic of hot debate in the media.

 - Soda and other sugary drinks

-- Trans-fat is associated with increased risk of cardiovascular heart disease, even in younger women (27).
+- Trans-fat is associated with an increased risk of cardiovascular heart disease, even in younger women (27).

 - Omega-6 vegetable oils have demonstrated pro-inflammatory mechanisms linked to disease progression (28).